 If you want healthy a Betta fish the water should be kept clean and clear.

 When deciding to have a Betta fish filter or no filter at all.
 Your situation should determine whether or not you need one.

 5 Awesome Betta Filter Tips:

-Don’t put your betta in a bowl or a vase.
-Betta need at least 2.5 gallons.
+- Don’t put your betta in a bowl or a vase.
+A Betta needs at least 2.5 gallons.

-In general, betta do best with gentle, low or no flow filtration.
+In general, a Betta will do best with gentle, low or no flow filtration.
 High flow currents can harm or cause stress to most betta fish.

 - Easy Steps To Cleaning A Betta Fish Tank - July 17, 2022

 - 40 Best Fish For Stocking A 20 Gallon Tank – Ideas & Combinations You Can Copy - May 25, 2022

 - How To Lower Ammonia Levels In A Fish Tank [10 Effective Ways] - May 25, 2022